Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 • Burial assistance for indigent veterans

-• Facing temporary financial crisis
+• Facing a temporary financial emergency

 County MVTF Offices: